VITAL NHS CONTRACT HANDED TO CIRCLE IN PRIVATISATION SCANDAL

 South East London People’s Assembly Against Austerity and the Save Lewisham Hospital Campaign

-INTERVENTION AT GREENWICH COUNCIL HEALTHIER COMMUNITIES AND ADULT SOCIAL CARE SCRUTINY COMMITTEE 27 September 2016
+INTERVENTION AT GREENWICH COUNCIL HEALTHIER COMMUNITIES AND ADULT SOCIAL CARE SCRUTINY PANEL 27 September 2016

 Save Lewisham Hospital campaign members joined Greenwich Keep Our NHS Public members to voice opposition to the Circle contract.
 There was considerable opposition and very good questioning from Councillors and the public.
 The Committee refused to endorse the contract and we are waiting to see what the next moves will be.